 I also found reflexology excellent in the third trimester of my second pregnancy when I suffered with sciatic problems.
 I believe that regular reflexology contributed to my short and easy labour and my daughter being delivered on her due date.
 In 2013, I faced another challenge, as I was diagnosed with breast cancer.
 I had regular reflexology treatments at Rochelle House provided by the Helen Rollason Cancer Charity which helped me cope with my treatment plan which included surgery, chemotherapy and radiotherapy.
 I am a cancer survivor and I'm now enjoying my reflexology career.

-I am married with two children and we have two Cocker Spaniels but rest assured my treatment room is a dog free zone!
+I am married with two children and I have two Cocker Spaniels but rest assured my treatment room is a dog free zone!

-I previously worked for Essex Police for 22 years in various business administration/management roles and took voluntary redundancy in 2012 which enabled me to change my career path to reflexology.
+I previously worked for Essex Police for 22 years in various business administration/management roles and took voluntary redundancy in 2012 which enabled me to re-train and change my career path to reflexology.

-I volunteer at the Helen Rollason Cancer Charity shop in Danbury as I wanted to give something back to the charity for all the fantastic support they provided me during my treatment.
-I am also employed by the charity as a staff bank member to provide reflexology treatments at their cancer support centre in Chelmsford.
+I volunteered at the Helen Rollason Cancer Charity shop in Danbury for 5 years as I wanted to give something back to the charity for all the fantastic support they provided me during my treatment.

 As a family we have 'puppy walked' for the City of London Police and given a temporary home to a Labrador and a Springer Spaniel until they were mature enough to commence their police training.
 This is a very rewarding experience, although hard when the time comes to say goodbye.